 What Happens on Completion Day?

 Completion day is when the buyer will pick up the keys for their new house.
 The ownership will be transferred from the seller to the buyer, and the seller must move out.
-The buyer can start to move house on completion day with the help of a removal company.
+The buyer can move into the house on completion day with the help of a removal company.

 What is Completion Day?

 For the completion day of a house sale, the seller will need to have moved out of the property.
-The traditional time to move out by is usually 12pm on a weekday, but this can change depending on how big the property chain is, if there's any requirements from the buyer or seller and if there's any issues that have delaying the process.
+The target time to move out by is usually 12pm, but this can change depending on how big the property chain is.
+Alternative times and arrangements can be made if both the buyer and seller agree to them.

-Completion date is the day the seller will receive the final transaction and the buyer will receive the keys to begin moving house.
-Although it's possible to complete and move house on the same day if you're just purchasing a house, it doesn't always work out that way.
+Completion date is the day the seller will receive payment for the property and the buyer will receive the keys and can begin moving in.

 As a seller, you must move out on the completion day of your house sale.
-But as a buyer you can move in to the house whenever you're ready after completion day.
+But as a buyer with no property to sell, you can move into the house whenever you're ready, either on or after completion day.

-If the transaction is part of a property chain, you'll have to wait until the seller also has their completion day.
-They must leave the property before you can physically begin moving in.
+If the transaction is part of a property chain, you may have to wait until the seller also has their completion day.
 However, generally, the completion date marks the day in which the ownership of the property is exchanged and so you should be able to begin moving in.

 Can you Complete on a Saturday?